when do babies get easier, when does it get easier with a baby, when do newborns get easier

 2. Remember every new mums struggles to an extent

-Anything you’re feeling right now – the loneliness, regret, guilt, the not enjoying every moment, the longing to turn back time – is completely normal.
+Anything you’re feeling right now – the loneliness, regret, guilt, the not enjoying every moment, the longing to turn back time – is completely normal and common.

 It’s part of becoming a mum.